Tilier/ScratchRedesign-Unused/README.md

-# ScratchRedesignTest1
+# Scratch Redesign
 Scratch.
-Redesigned, thanks to @eqez on Scratch.
+Redesigned, thanks to [@eqez](https://scratch.mit.edu/users/eqez/) on Scratch.
 This is a test.

 ## About
-This is test one for Scratch Redesign.
-This may be deleted soon.

-## Versions
-v1 - file upload, tests if it will update every time

-v1.1 - works. uses cors-anywhere.
+This respository is for a redesign of Scratch.
+It uses the Scratch API and [ScratchStats](https://scratchstats.com) to redesign almost the whole Scratch site.